 During their residency, the Environmental Leader in Residence would:

 - Participate in life at Common Ground, virtually and in-person as possible; attend school-wide events, join classes; visit the farm and engage in community programs.

 - Help to lead a workshop or professional development opportunity for Common Ground staff.

 - Provide input and advice on key Common Ground change efforts and priorities — including community-building and culture, efforts to live into our environmental justice mission, and building healthy, authentic relationships with our neighbors in New Haven.

 - Write a reflection — blog post, letter to Common Ground — providing feedback and observations on the experience of being an environmental leader in residence.

 - Create a ripple effect and impact that goes well beyond the residency — leaving something lasting behind in our community.

-The plan for the residency is co-created by the leader and a team of staff and students in February and March, once the leader in selected.
+The plan for the residency is co-created by the leader and a team of staff and students, once the leader is selected.

 To support the residency, Common Ground can offer a $2,500 honorarium, and reimbursement for incidental expenses connected to the experiences described above.

-Nominations will be reviewed by a team of staff and students, who will narrow down nominees, conduct phone or face to face interviews of the top 2-3 candidates (planned for the week of January 20 or 27), and create a ballot of candidates on which all Common Ground students and staff will vote.
+Nominations will be reviewed by a team of staff and students, who will narrow down nominees, conduct phone or virtual interviews of the top 2-3 candidates (planned for the week of March 17-24th), and create a ballot of candidates on which all Common Ground students and staff will vote.